 0

-Abbreviations: IRR, infusion-related reaction; IV, intravenous; RP2D, recommended phase 2 dose; SC, subcutaneous. aIRR symptoms were reported in all patients treated at the RP2D in the CHRYSALIS study based on the March 2021 data cutoff.
+aIRR symptoms were reported in all patients treated at the RP2D in the CHRYSALIS study based on the March 2021 data cutoff.

-SC RYBREVANT
+SC RYBREVANTa

 IV RYBREVANTb